Thahaniya-M-Shukkoor/Electric-Vehicle-Population-Data/README.md

 ---
 ## 4. Data Cleaning & Pre-processing
 * **Data Integrity:** Conducted a thorough check for duplicates and handled missing values in geographic columns to ensure statistical accuracy.
-* **Variable Standardizing:** Renamed the County column to Country to better align with the project’s reporting standards.
 * **Feature Engineering (Derived Columns):**
   * Categorizing CAFV Eligibility into three distinct groups: 'Eligible', 'Not Eligible', 'Unknown'
   * Categorizing Model Year into Eras for trend analysis: 'Early Adopters (<2015)','Mass Market Growth (2015-2019)','Current Expansion (2020+)'